Lamar Smith: Stop Online Piracy Act (SOPA)

 On October 26, 2011, Smith introduced the Stop Online Piracy Act (H.R.
 3261), also known as SOPA.
 The bill sought to expand the ability of U.S. law enforcement to fight online trafficking in copyrighted intellectual property and counterfeit goods.
 SOPA faced significant opposition from internet freedom advocacy groups and web companies, and on January 15, 2012, House Majority Leader Eric Cantor cancelled a planned vote on the bill.

 Protecting Children from Internet Pornographers (PCIP) Act

-On May 25, 2011, Smith introduced the Protecting Children from Internet Pornographers Act of 2011, which sought to change sentencing rules and mandated that ISPs keep logs of customer data (such as name, IP addresses, credit card numbers, and bank account numbers) for at least a year.
+On May 25, 2011, Smith introduced the Protecting Children from Internet Pornographers Act of 2011, which sought to change sentencing rules and mandated that Internet service providers (ISPs) keep logs of customer data (such as name, IP addresses, credit card numbers, and bank account numbers) for at least a year.
 Representative Zoe Lofgren, (D-Calif.) and Rep. John Conyers (D-Mich.) criticized PCIP.
 Lofgren said a better name would be "Keep Every Americans' Digital Data for Submission to the Federal Government Without a Warrant Act".
 Conyers said the bill would allow use of the information for purposes entirely unrelated to fighting child pornography.